 Since 2010, benefits from loss mitigation activities have shifted from rescissions to loan modification activities and reviews of loan servicing and claims administration compliance from which we expect a majority of our loss mitigation benefits to arise going forward.
 While we expect to continue evaluating compliance of the insured or its loan servicer with respect to its servicing obligations under our master policy for loans insured thereunder and may curtail claim amounts payable based on our evaluations of such compliance, we cannot give assurance on the extent or level at which such claim curtailments will continue.
 Although loan servicers continue to pursue a wide range of approaches to execute appropriate loan modifications, government-sponsored programs such as Home Affordable Modification Program ("HAMP") continue to result in fewer modifications as alternative programs have begun to gain momentum.
 With lower benefits from government-sponsored programs and the impact from alternative programs to date, we have experienced higher levels of loss reserves and/or paid claims.
 On February 1, 2012, the Obama Administration announced that it would extend HAMP for one year until December 31, 2013, and expand borrower eligibility by adjusting certain underwriting requirements.
 In addition, incentives paid to the owner of a loan that qualifies for principal reduction under HAMP are being increased and, for the first time, will be offered to the GSEs.
 However, to date, the GSEs are not participating in this program.
 There can be no assurance that these changes will increase the number of loans that are modified under HAMP, including mortgage loans we insure currently, or that any such modifications will succeed in avoiding foreclosure.
 Depending upon the mix of loss mitigation activity, market trends, employment levels in future periods and other general economic impacts which influence the U.S. residential housing market, we could see additional adverse loss reserve development going forward.
-We expect the prima
+We expect the primary source of new reserves and losses to come from new delinquencies.

 We also participate in reinsurance programs in which we share portions of our premiums associated with flow insurance written on loans originated or purchased by lenders with captive insurance entities of these lenders in exchange for an agreed upon level of loss coverage above a specified attachment point.
 During 2012, we recorded reinsurance recoveries of \$40 million where cumulative losses have exceeded the attachment points in captive reinsurance arrangements, primarily related to our 2004 through 2008 book years.
-We have exhausted certain captive reinsurance trees for these book years based on loss development trends.
-While we continue to receive cash benefits from these captive arrangements at the time of claim payment, the level of benefit is expected to decline going forward due to exhaustion of reinsurance reinsurance subsidiary.
+We have exhausted certain captive reinsurance tiers for these book years based on loss development trends.
+While we continue to receive cash benefits from these captive arrangements at the time of claim payment, the level of benefit is expected to decline going forward due to exhaustion of reinsurance as more reinsurers satisfy their contractual obligations such that remaining risk is borne by GEMICO, our primary U.S. mortgage insurance subsidiary.
 The majority of our excess of loss captive reinsurance arrangements are in runoff with no new books of business being added going forward.